billpg/POP3Listener/BuildYourOwnPOP3Server.md

 is fine except NULL.
 It could be a copy of the supplied username, a stringified primary key value, anything as long as the value is consistent.

 ## Suggested exercise:
+- Can you get a real mail reader like Thunderbird to connect to your server?
-- Create a table of usernames and hashed passwords.
+- Create a table of usernames and hashed passwords and write an authentication function that queries this table.
 (Database table, text file, up to you.)
-- Write an authentication function that queries this table.

 # Mailbox Contents.
 With an authentication function, we can now log-in to our mailbox, but the mailbox is empty.
 This is because the default message-list handler only ever responds